 10. Castles around the world

-3D Mekanlar offers the experience to virtually explore any castles you want from around the globe.
+3D Mekanlar offers the experience of virtually exploring any castles you want from around the globe.
 You can go to Bayern, Jerusalem, or Alexandria while sipping coffee at home.

 11. Towers around the world

-3D Mekanlar also offers an exploration of the towers around the globe.
+3D Mekanlar also offers an exploration of towers around the globe.
 If you were planning to visit the Eiffel Tower this summer?
-You don’t have to cancel your plans anymore, instead, you can also go on visiting the Kuwait Towers Atomium Towers of Brussels.
+You don’t have to cancel your plans anymore.
+Instead, you can also visit the Kuwait Towers Atomium Towers of Brussels.

 12. The Great Wall of China